 For example, you need shoes to wear, but you don't need to buy the most expensive pair or a new pair every month.
+Managed funds are funds that combine money from many investors who have common financial goals into a professionally managed portfolio.

-combine money from many investors who have common financial goals into a professionally managed portfolio.
 Managed funds take the money and buy many different shares, bonds and/ or short-term investments (depending on what kind of mutual fund it is), giving small investors access to a well-diversified portfolio.
 Each investor shares in the gain or loss of money in the mutual fund.